neboat/opencilk-ppopp-23-ae/README.md

 CPU count.
 For example, the column heading `opencilk 8` indicates that the running times in that column were produced by compiling and running the program using OpenCilk on 8 CPU cores.
-The column heading `serial 1` denoes executions of the serial projection of the Cilk program --- in which all Cilk keywords are replaced with their serial C/C++ equivalents --- on 1 CPU core.
+The column heading `serial 1` denotes executions on 1 CPU core of the serial projection of the Cilk program, in which all Cilk keywords are replaced with their serial C/C++ equivalents.
 In the `dprng-<tag>.csv` file, the column headings also identify the DPRNG used.
 In the `cilkscale-compare-<tag>.csv` file, the keywords `cilkscale` and `cilkscale-bitcode` in the column headings indicate that the programs were compiled and run with the library-based or bitcode-ABI-based versions, respectively, of Cilkscale.

 The running times reported in these CSVs are measured in seconds and are aggregated as the median of the runs of that executable.